Hands on Health Australia

 There are currently 10 volunteer community clinics in Australia and 4 international treatment and training programs.
 Around 30,000 people are reached per year, delivering around 10,000 treatments through the collective efforts of up to 500 HoHA volunteers.

-Approximately 600,000 patients have been cared for over the years, totaling an estimated sixty million dollars in treatment value alone.
+Approximately 600,000 patients have been cared for over the years, totalling an estimated sixty million dollars in treatment value alone.
 When coupled with the contribution of in- kind infrastructure, including low or no cost premises, accommodating HoHA clinics and training programmes, this figure more than doubles.

 Since the first clinic began in St Kilda, HoHA programmes have potentially saved governments an estimated 150 million dollars in healthcare and clinical training costs.
 More importantly, the organisation’s contribution in serving and empowering people in need has been acknowledged as invaluable in each of the communities served.